kunzels/8thLightReadingList/readme.md

 * A user should be able to select a book from the five displayed to save to a “Reading List”
 * View a “Reading List” with all the books the user has selected from their queries -- this is a local reading list and not tied to Google Books account features.

-<h1> To run </h1>
+<h1> To setup and run </h1>

-1. Navigate to 8thLightStevenKunzel in the terminal.
+1. Navigate to ReadingList in the terminal.
 2. Ensure ruby version 2.4.0 or higher is installed.
-2. Run bundle install in the console to install relevant gems.
+3. Run bundle install in the console to install relevant gems.
-3. Open to the .env file and place your google books api key after the = for booksApiKey
+4. Place your google books api key in the .env file.
-4. Run ruby readingList.rb in the console.
+5. Run ruby ./lib/readingList.rb in the console.

+<h1> To run tests </h1>

+1. Navigate to ReadingList in the terminal.
+2. Ensure setup from the above section is complete.
+3. Change line 7 in readingList.rb to Dotenv.load
+4. Run bundle exec rspec in the terminal.
+For these tests, ttyprompt is causing an issue of running on every test.
+You will need to exit these prompts.
+Two prompts will emerge asking you to enter nothing, and to enter some text.

 <h1> Approach </h1>